NVIDIA/physicsnemo-sym/README.md

 ## Installation

-Please ensure you have installed PhysicsNeMo using the steps spelled out [here](https://docs.nvidia.com/deeplearning/physicsnemo/physicsnemo-core/index.html).
+Please ensure you have installed PhysicsNeMo using the steps [here](https://docs.nvidia.com/deeplearning/physicsnemo/physicsnemo-core/index.html).

 You can then install this package following the steps outlined below: